 In his next crime, the Riddler used much more elaborate riddles and tricks to throw the police off of his intentions.
 Although Batman was able to see through the tricks, Riddler had already committed his crime, and was fleeing to his hideout.
 Batman eventually caught up to him and was able to subdue him and take out Query and Echo, though not for long. the Riddler got away, later meeting up with his assistants again.
 Though he lost most of the money he stole from the banks, the Riddler did gain reputation.
 Now more infamous, the Riddler was able to get more muscle to match with his mind for his next crime.
 Unfortunately for the Riddler, Batman caught up to him and was able to take out his hired hands, and then drag him to Arkham.

 The Riddler was created by both Bill Finger and Dick Sprang in 1948.

-The Riddler has evolved in many ways sense his first appearance in Detective comics #140.
+The Riddler has evolved in many ways since his first appearance in Detective comics #140.
 In the pre-crisis world prior to the 60s, the Riddler wore a tight green spandex outfit and tried baffling the dynamic duo.
 However, following Frank Gorshin's rendition of the character, the outfit was changed into a green suit with a bowler hat.
 Nigma continued to try baffling the dark knight and his followers, although over time his plans became more elaborate and more crafty.
 Following Batman Forever (which fans hated), The Riddler was given a question mark cane as a weapon.
 When Paul Dini took over Detective comics, the Riddler's character was flushed out in the lines of what side he would be on.
 At that point of time he became a detective and was an ally to Batman and Nightwing.
 However, more recently he has stepped back to his original criminal ways, although he does not remember much of his crimes.